esovetkin/jbs/README.md

 }
 ```

 `with` imports values used in the execution block.
-Scalars run once, lists and tuples run once per element, tables and dictionaries expose columns, and table projections use quoted column names such as `with cases["x"]`.
+Scalars run once, lists and tuples run once per element, tables and dictionaries expose columns, and table projections use quoted column names, such as `with cases["x"]`.

 The `after` keyword declares step dependencies.
 A dependent step can inherit visible variables from predecessor steps.
 The runner respects the dependency tree and concurrency limits.

 `nproc` controls how many workpackages can run simultaneously for one execution step. `jbs_nproc` controls the total number of simultaneous workpackages across all execution steps.

-`fsub` copies a template file into each workpackage directory, preserves its regular permission bits, and applies regular-expression substitutions using the step's visible variables before `run.sh` starts.
+`fsub` copies a template file into each workpackage directory, preserves its regular permission bits, and applies regular-expression substitutions with the step's visible variables before `run.sh` starts.

 Executing the script produces the following directory structure: